 Also new in 2016 is the Excellence in Nursing Practice Award.
 This is an opportunity for an APGNN member in good standing to nominate a colleague that excels in the care of Pediatric Gastroenterology, Hepatology and Nutrition patients.
 This $250 award will be presented at the at the APGNN annual meeting.

-The Research and Publication Committee fosters enthusiasm for research among APGNN members.
+The Research Committee fosters enthusiasm for research among APGNN members.
 The committee members are available to assist membership with research ideas and projects.
 An annual call for abstracts is sent to the membership soliciting poster presentations for the annual APGNN educational meeting.
 Submitted abstracts for the annual conference are evaluated by both the Research Committee and the Clinical Practice Committee.

 In partnership with the NASPGHAN Foundation, APGNN is able to offer to membership the opportunity to apply for the Susan Moyer Nursing Research Award.
 This award funds nursing research, up to $5,000, in areas of importance to Pediatric Gastroenterology, Nutrition and Hepatology Nursing.